slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'When it comes to the story of our own lives, we’re more like novelists, not journalists.
 We’re not reading from our confessional journals, but recounting a polished story we’ve rehearsed over years.
 So a bio becomes a highlight reel of pedigree and accomplishments.
 Most of the stories we hear about people’s success are nothing more than clever myth-making: a way of reconfiguring their past as they wish to remember it, shaping it into a compelling and effective narrative, and weaponizing it into a personal propaganda tool.
 That story might be «rags to riches», «rising from the ashes», «one yes after a thousand nos», «crazy till I wasn’t» or any one of the familiar narratives we’ve heard from our heroes.' -- Jordan Harbinger*

 <!--
+> *'Each of us is born with a box of matches inside us but we can't strike them all by ourselves' -- Laura Esquivel*

 - You'll start to live when you can live outside yourself.
 Being in the moment instead of being in your head.
 - Social inadequacy AKA creepiness is based on unpredictability.
 Staring isn’t staring if you’re smiling or if you say hi.